 I’d like to start by telling you about two work scenarios I’ve experienced.

 JOB A: I was surrounded by relationships and support that allowed me to be my best self.
-We worked out together, hung out outside of work, had birthday parties, created our own little competitions and did everything we could to help each other out.
+We exercised together, hung out outside of work, had birthday parties, created our own little competitions and did everything we could to help each other out.
 I consistently did my best to contribute to the team.
 I was excited to go to work and found that the social wellness component in my life was satisfied at work.
 I left this company for JOB B, which offered significantly more financial compensation.

 JOB B: I was bored.
 No one liked their jobs.
 The turnover was incredibly high.
 I was tired all the time.
 I gained weight.
 I had little direction, felt a lot of pressure and feared management.
 I hate to admit it, but I did just enough to satisfy my job description.
 My personal life (financial wellness) was better, but I wasn’t happy 40 hours out of my week.
 I found myself missing the social wellness component in my life and felt alone.
 I had never realized prior to the job switch that this was something most people have to work on outside of the workplace.
 Though I had become financially fit, my wellness wheel was left unbalanced in other areas.
 And, not to mention, I wasn’t performing to my potential at a detriment to the company I was working for.
-I had no idea how spoiled I was in my previous job and didn’t realize that there were workplaces with such miserable employees.
-This place felt toxic!
+I had no idea how spoiled I was in my previous job and didn’t realize that there were workplaces with so many unhappy employees.

 It was at this point in my life that I truly understood the importance of company culture.
 So what did Company A have that Company B didn’t?
 How can we better our company culture?

 - Company culture is a priority.
 It doesn’t just happen.
 If you want a positive and productive culture, you have to be working actively to create it.

 - Create a shared vision to ensure the entire company is working toward an aligned purpose.
 Everyone should have a clear understanding of what the company is trying to achieve as a whole.